-This page contains links to core management and financial information and has been designed to comply with the Rule 26 of the AIM Rules for Companies and the Quoted Companies Alliance Corporate Governance Code.
+This page contains links to core management and financial information and has been designed to comply with the Quoted Companies Alliance Corporate Governance Code.

 The Directors recognize the importance of good corporate governance in the operation of RM2 (the “Company”) and its subsidiaries (together, the “Group”).
 The Company seeks, so far as is practicable and appropriate for a company of its size, stage of development, resources and nature, to comply with the provisions of the QCA Corporate Governance Code (the “QCA Code”) and to comply with the Ten Principles of Corporate Governance of the Luxembourg Stock Exchange.
-As an AIM-quoted company, RM2 is required to set forth on its website and in its annual report how the Group complies with the QCA Code and where it departs from it.The QCA Code was developed by the Quoted Companies Alliance (“QCA”) in consultation with a number of significant institutional small company investors, as an alternative corporate governance code applicable to AIM companies.
+RM2 sets forth on its website and in its annual report how the Group complies with the QCA Code and where it departs from it.The QCA Code was developed by the Quoted Companies Alliance (“QCA”) in consultation with a number of significant institutional small company investors.
 The underlying principle of the QCA Code is that “the purpose of good corporate governance is to ensure that the company is managed in an efficient, effective and entrepreneurial manner for the benefit of all shareholders over the longer term”.
 In application of the QCA Code, an index is available on the link below, indicating where the required QCA Code disclosures are found on the Company’s website and/or financial statements or explaining where Company does not comply with the QCA code.
 Further information on compliance with the QCA Code will be provided in the Company’s next annual report.
 The Company continually monitors and evaluates its corporate governance and strives to ensure it is in line with best practices in the industry and it remains appropriate over time.

 The Board of Directors of RM2 (the “Board)”, under the leadership of its Chairman, is responsible for formulating, reviewing and approving the strategic direction of the Company.
 Meetings of the Board are held at least four times a year, with additional meetings as and when required.

-The Company has appointed seven independent, Non-Executive Directors (“NEDs”) (including the Chairman), and the appointment of two further independent NEDs is pending approval at an EGM scheduled for October 3, 2018.
+The Company has appointed six independent, Non-Executive Directors.
 The NEDs bring an independent view to the Board, and provide a balance to the executive Directors.
 At present, the Board has not appointed a Senior Independent Director.
-Details of the current Directors, their roles and background are set out on the Company’s website at http://rm2.com/boardofdirectors/
+Details of the current Directors, their roles and background are set out on the Company’s website at /boardofdirectors/

 Application of the QCA Code